ikushaldave/Background-and-Gradient/writeup.md

 ![Multiple Background Images](./images/multiple-background-images-color.png)

 Instead of applying just one background color, and background image, use the concept of the background image.
 The gradient is also a type of background image and keeps both values of color the same.

+> Note here I used alpha value if not used it will hideout entire Images with linear-gradient colors.